 Get stories and expert advice on all things related to college and parenting.

-A big question parents of incoming college freshmen have is “How much spending money do kids in college need these days?”
+Parents of incoming first-year college students have a big question: "How much spending money do kids in college need these days?"
 Hand in hand with this is the question of who is responsible for this amount.

 Parents of current college students also need to revisit spending needs each year (and sometimes mid-year).